cty20010831/pycog_bio_nn/README.md

-# Train excitatory-inhibitory recurrent neural networks for cognitive tasks
+# Excitatory-inhibitory recurrent neural networks for Delayed Match to Sample (DMS) Task

+This forked repository is used to train an excitatory-inhibitory RNN for DMS task (see this [paper](https://www.sciencedirect.com/science/article/pii/S0896627320300611) for task instruction).

+## Forked Repository
+This project builds on the (single recurrent layer) excitatory-inhibitory RNN developed by Song et al. (2016), which allows specification of proportion of excitatory and inhibitory neurons (following Dale's Principle) and of connection of neurons within the recurrent layer.

+### Citation

+This code is the product of work carried out in the group of [Xiao-Jing Wang at New York University](http://www.cns.nyu.edu/wanglab/):

+* Song, H. F.\*, Yang, G. R.\*, & Wang, X.-J. "Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework." *PLoS Comp.
+Bio.* 12, e1004792 (2016). (\* = equal contribution)

-## Requirements
+### Requirements

-This code is written in Python 2.7 and requires
+The code is written in Python 2.7 and requires

 * [Theano 0.7](http://deeplearning.net/software/theano/)